ivanceras/sauron/examples/progressive-rendering/README.md

 Make sure you have the installed pre-requisite.
 Go to [rustup.rs](http://rustup.rs) if you haven't installed rust.
 Then we need to add `wasm32-unknown-unknown` to our target list.
-Install also `wasm-pack`.
-To easily compile and package our client rust code into `wasm`.
+Install also `wasm-pack`, to simplfiy our workflow in compiling and packaging our client rust code into `wasm`.

 ```sh
  rustup target add wasm32-unknown-unknown